-Net of policyholder shares and investment management expenses the Investment Performance of the reporting period results in small loss in the amount of 0.3 CHF millions.
+Net of policyholder shares and investment management expenses the Investment Performance of the reporting period results in a profit in the amount of 2.6 CHF millions (2016: -0.3 CHF millions).

 A.3.2.
 GAINS AND LOSSES RECOGNIZED IN EQUITY